nareshbhatia/bullsfirst-exercise/exercises/exercise-4-accounts-page.md

-# Exercise 3: Accounts Page
+# Exercise 4: Accounts Page

 In this exercise, we will

-1. Create a skeleton of the Accounts page as show below.
+1. Create a skeleton of the Accounts page as show in the visual design.
 2. We will include the `SideBar` that was implemented in exercise 2.
 3. We will add an `AccountHeader` consisting of 4 links (Overview, Holdings Orders & Activity) and 3 buttons (Transfer, Trade and Refresh).